Sebastian-Whitehead/Medialogi-P3-02/README.md

 6. First squat is a calibration squat, setting the top and lower line at the higehst and lowest point.
 7. Reach under the lower line, and above the upper line, when doing each squat.
 8. When the target squat and sets has been reached, the program will continue to the main screen (Step 2).

+Additional features
+- The "r"-key will force the program to skip the current set

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -